Super Bowl XLVIII, Beyond MetLife Stadium

 In nearby Elizabeth visit Jersey Gardens, the state’s largest outlet mall with more than 200 stores all under one roof.
 More shopping is available in Secaucus where visitors will find Harmon Cove Outlet Center, Secaucus Shopping Outlets and the Plaza at Harmon Meadows.

 Located just 15 minutes south of the Meadowlands, the greater Newark area houses a myriad of world class arts and entertainment venues.
 You’ll find NJ’s largest museum, the Newark Museum, that has more than 80 innovative galleries, offering visitors of all ages the opportunity to encounter renowned American and Tibetan collections, sculpture gardens, The Ballantine House a historic Victorian mansion and even a Planetarium.

 Be transported by Newark's Ironbound district and experience the culinary delights of Portuguese, Spanish and Brazilian cuisine.
-Join the stampede over at Red Bull Arena, in Harrison, for action packed major league soccer or enjoy the Newark Bears, Can-Am league baseball at Riverfront Stadium.
+Join the stampede over at Red Bull Arena, in Harrison, for action packed major league soccer.

 Take in a bit of history at Newark Symphony Hall where legends like Gershwin, Patti LaBelle and the O’Jays have performed.
 Newark is one of America’s oldest destinations and a treasure trove of cultural and architectural gems in a bustling cosmopolitan center.